Goderr/Attendance-App/README.md

 # Attendance App

-This project is a web application for managing attendance, primarily using Flask for the backend and HTML/CSS/JavaScript for the frontend.
+This project is a web application for managing attendance, primarily using Flask for the backend and HTML(Not rerally a frontend guy :) ) for the frontend.
 It incorporates face recognition for user authentication and attendance logging.

 ## Future Development